AyadAzad/blog-web/src/Components/MarkdownBlogs/Startup.md

-# Startup: The Art of Starting and the Path to Success
+# React: The Art of Starting and the Path to Success

 Startups are the heart of innovation and the engine of progress in the business world.
 In this article, we will look at the key aspects of creating and developing a startup, sharing with you some valuable tips for those who are just starting their entrepreneurial journey.